andycasey/sick/README.md

          year = 2014,
     }

-This code is an independently-developed extension of the excellent [``emcee``](https://github.com/dfm/emcee) package, which you should also cite.
+This code relies on the excellent [``emcee``](https://github.com/dfm/emcee) package, which you should also cite.
 If you use any pre-cached models available through the ``sick download`` command then please ensure you cite the appropriate works that originally published the spectra.

 Bug reports/feature requests
 ----------------------------